 Unless otherwise specified in writing:

-- Warranty Coverage: Warranty covers correction of defects, errors, and non-conformance to agreed specifications
+• Warranty Coverage: Correction of defects, errors, and non-conformance to agreed specifications is covered by warranty

-- Warranty Exclusions: Warranty does not cover issues arising from Client modifications, misuse, unauthorized changes, third-party software, hosting environment issues, or causes beyond Company's reasonable control
+• Warranty Exclusions: Issues arising from Client modifications, misuse, unauthorised changes, third-party software, hosting environment issues, or causes beyond Company's control are not covered by warranty

-- Warranty Remedy: Company's sole obligation and Client's exclusive remedy for warranty breach is re-performance of non-conforming Services or, if re-performance is not feasible, refund of fees paid for the defective portion
+• Warranty Remedy: Re-performance of non-conforming Services is Company's obligation and Client's exclusive remedy for warranty breach.
+If re-performance is not feasible, refund of fees paid for the defective portion will be provided

-- Notice Requirement: Client must provide written notice of warranty claims within the warranty period with detailed description of the defect or non-conformance
+• Notice Requirement: Written notice of warranty claims must be provided by Client within the warranty period with detailed description of the defect or non-conformance

 8.3 Client Warranties